cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   individual subcomponents Y and AD.
   For CPace we RECOMMEND to implement network\_encode(Y,AD) as network\_encode(Y,AD) = lv\_cat(Y,AD).

-  Other encodings, such as the network encoding used for the client-hello messages in TLS MAY also be used when following the guidance given in the security consideration section.
+  Other encodings, such as the network encoding used for the client-hello and server-hello messages in TLS MAY also be used when following the guidance given in the security consideration section.

 - sample\_random\_bytes(n) denotes a function that returns n octets uniformly distributed between 0 and 255.